FOSSEE/st-scripts/using_plot_interactively/script.rst

 And the answers,

-1.We use the command `linspace(-pi/2,pi/2,100)` to create 100 eually spaced lines between the points -pi/2 and pi/2.
+1. We use the command `linspace(-pi/2,pi/2,100)` to create 100 eually spaced lines between the points -pi/2 and pi/2.

-2.We use `clf()` function to clear a figure.
+2. We use `clf()` function to clear a figure.

-3.`len(sequence\_name)` is the function used to find out the length of a sequence.
+3. `len(sequence\_name)` is the function used to find out the length of a sequence.

 ..
 L26

 {{{ A thank you slide }}}

 ..
 R26

 Hope you have enjoyed and found it useful.
 Thankyou!

-Author              : Amit Sethi
-Internal Reviewer   :
-Internal Reviewer 2 :